St. Paul's Episcopal Church Oakland

 Officiant: O God, make speed to save us.

-Antiphon: Have mercy on me, Lord, and hear my prayer.
+Miserere mihi, Domine, et exaudi orationem meam (Have mercy on me, Lord, and hear my prayer).
+(Alleluia.)

 Psalm 4 Cum invocarem